okuvshynov/slowllama/README.md

 For CUDA-specific experiments, see [report on a10](a10.md).

 Code Llama update: after fixing rope_theta configuration it loads, trains, and generates some python code.
 I haven't tried to do any 'real' fintuning yet.
+AdamW update: much better, not that slow anymore.

 ### Example